Acupuncture and Fertility

 In 2002, a team of German researchers discovered that acupuncture significantly increased the odds of pregnancy among a group of 160 women who were undergoing IVF treatment.
 Forty-two per cent of the women who received acupuncture got pregnant, compared to 26 per cent of those who didn’t receive the treatment.

 Acupuncture can certainly address the stress of dealing with fertility treatments and the difficulty regarding fertility issues in general.
 And there are suggestions that it may increase blood flow to the uterus and possibly to the ovaries as well.
+And some fertility treatment experts also agree that it can be helpful for male fertility as well such as in this article here.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.